DenGrg/OnboardingDocumentation/ca_general_overview.md

 #### Example

-Lets say a chlothing chain is comming out with a new collection for Summer 2021 and they want to acompany it with an advertising campaign.
+Lets say a company is launching a new product line and they want to acompany it with an advertising campaign.
 You are in charge of creative production for the entire online part of the advertising campaign.

 **Here are their requirements:**
 * The company are launching 6 new products and you are required to feature each of them in creative.